Ikea among major retailers to reopen next week

 Lifestyle Sports announced a staggered reopening of its 50 stores.
 Six will reopen on Monday, including Mary Street in Dublin, Blanchardstown Retail Park, Carrickmines, Grafton Street, Galway Retail Park and The Capitol in Cork.
 A further 13 stores will open on June 11th, followed by the remainder on the following Monday, 15th.

-Book retailer Eason will also reopen six stores next week on a “trial basis”, including those in Dun Laoghaire, Dungarvan, Swords, Douglas and Dundrum.
+Book retailer Eason will also reopen six stores next week on a “trial basis”, including those in Dún Laoghaire, Dungarvan, Swords, Douglas and Dundrum.
 Its flagship on O’Connell Street in Dublin will not reopen next week, however.
-It said it will keep its reopening plans “under review”.
+It said it would keep its reopening plans “under review”.

+Smyths Toys, the country’s largest family-owned non-grocery retailer, said it also planned to reopen its 21 Irish stores on Monday.

-All retailers with their own street entrances will be permitted to reopen from Monday.
-Shopping centres will be allowed reopen on June 15th.
+All retailers with their own street entrances will be permitted to reopen from Monday under the Government’s accelerated plan.
+Shopping centres will be allowed reopen on June 15th, although food courts must remain closed as shoppers will not be allowed congregate indoors.